intel/ScalableVectorSearch/README.md

 For more advanced building options see [Advanced Library Building](https://intellabs.github.io/ScalableVectorSearch/advanced/build.html).

-## Usage Example
-Follow a step by step example at [Getting Started](https://intellabs.github.io/ScalableVectorSearch/start.html), or directly access the [entire example code](https://intellabs.github.io/ScalableVectorSearch/start.html#entire-example).

-## Library Philosophy

-The SVS core library is mainly a header-only library with some future additional utilities potentially being moved into a small shared-library.
-The reason for this design decision is to make maximum use of the compiler when we can (using features like compile-time vector dimensionality, statically resolved function calls, etc.) and to allow for flexible internal interfaces.
-While this has the potential to increase binary size over an object-oriented approach due to extra template instantiation, the goal to tackle this is through careful type erasure are critical interfaces.
-Using this approach, we can measure the performance impact of type erasure (i.e., dynamic dispatch) to ensure we don't lose performance.

 ## References
 Reference to cite when you use SVS in a research paper: